manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 Open a CLI window, for example Git Bash, Windows PowerShell, or Command Prompt, and do the following.

-> **Note**: This tool requires Git Bash to run in a Windows system.
+> **Note**: This tool requires Git Bash to run on a Windows system.
 If you do not have Git Bash, then you can get it from their site - [Git Downloads](https://git-scm.com/downloads).

 1. Go to the folder from where you want to check the contents for disallowed words.